 Depending on the turbine, adjustments can be made and final measurements taken, without having to remove the rotor

-Cost effective — often pays for itself in one outage
+Cost effective — often pays for itself in a single outage

 Accommodates a wide range of turbine sizes